 As discussed above, each uranium mill is required to have a groundwater monitoring program.
 If the facility has been designed in accordance with the Criteria set out in 10 CFR Part 40, Appendix A and everything goes as planned, there will be no contamination to groundwater at the time of site reclamation.
-However, if there is contamination, Appendix A Criterion 5B(5) provides that at the point of compliance, the concentration limit set out in Criterion 5C or an alternate concentration limit ("ACL").
+However, if there is contamination, Appendix A Criterion 5B(5) provides that at the point of compliance, the concentration of a hazardous constituent must not exceed the greater of NRCapproved background and the concentration limit set out in Criterion 5C or an alternate concentration limit ("ACL").
 Criterion 5B(6) provides that where it is not practically achievable at a site to reduce groundwater contamination to background or to the limits established by NRC in Criterion 5C, ACLs that present no significant hazard may be proposed by licensees for NRC consideration.
-The NRC will establish a site-specific ACL for a hazardous constituent will not pose a substantial present or potential hazard to human health or the environment as long as the ACL is not exceeded.
+The NRC will establish a site-specific ACL for a hazardous constituent if it finds that the proposed limit is ALARA, after considering practicable corrective actions, and that the constituent will not pose a substantial present or potential hazard to human health or the environment as long as the ACL is not exceeded.